Periyar: Legacy

-Over the years, Periyar influenced Tamil Nadu's political party head, s such as C. N. Annadurai and M. Karunanidhi of the Dravida Munnetra Kazhagam (DMK), V. Gopalswamy founder of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), S. Ramadoss founder of the Pattali Makkal Katchi (PMK), Thol.
-Thirumavalavan, founder of the Dalit Panthers of India (DPI), and Dravidar Kazhagam's K. Veeramani.
-Nationally, Periyar is an ideological icon for India's third largest voted party, Bahujan Samaj Party and its founder Kanshi Ram.
+Over the years, Periyar influenced Tamil Nadu's political party heads, such as C. N. Annadurai and M. Karunanidhi of the Dravida Munnetra Kazhagam (DMK), Vaiko, the founder of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), S. Ramadoss, the founder of the Pattali Makkal Katchi (PMK), Thol.
+Thirumavalavan, the founder of the Viduthalai Chiruthaigal Katchi (VCK), and Dravidar Kazhagam's K. Veeramani.
+Nationally, Periyar is an ideological icon for Bahujan Samaj Party and its founder Kanshi Ram.
 Other political figures influenced by Periyar include former Chief Minister of Uttar Pradesh Mayawati.
 Periyar's life and teachings have also influenced writers and poets such as Kavignar Inkulab, and Bharathidasan and actors such as Kamal Haasan, Vijay and Sathyaraj.
 Noted Tamil Comedian N. S. Krishnan was a close friend and follower of Periyar.
 W. P. A. Soundarapandian Nadar was a close confidant of Periyar and encouraged Nadars to be a part of the Self-Respect Movement.
 A writer from Uttar Pradesh, Lalai Singh Yadav translated Periyar's notable works into Hindi.

+In March 2024, the Madras Music Academy's award of its Sangita Kalanidhi to vocalist T.M.
+Krishna, a Brahmin who sang a song in praise of Periyar.
+Carnatic duo Ranjani and Gayatri withdrew from the Academy's conference saying that Periyar had "openly proposed a genocide" of Brahmins.

+Academic Karthick Ram Manoharan noted Periyar had confirmed his 1957 remarks in Viduthalai editorials, explaining he meant to provoke indignation among oppressed castes rather than incite violence.
+He considered it "offensive speech" comparing it rhetoric from Malcolm X and Dalit poet Namdeo Dhasal.